canonical/snapd/docs/rest.md

 #### `name`

 Search for snaps whose name matches the given string.
 Can't be used together with `q`.
 This is meant for things like autocompletion.
+The match is exact (i.e. find would return 0 or 1 results) unless the string ends in `*`.

 #### `select`